barc/backbone.giraffe/src/docs/collectionView.md

 item view named `FruitView`.
 The collection of fruits are children of a single collection view named `FruitsView`.

-- `clone` burton creates a duplicate of the fruit
+- `clone` button creates a duplicate of the fruit
-- `delete` button deltes the fruit from the collection
+- `delete` button deletes the fruit from the collection
 - `sort` button toggles ascending/descending sort
 - `reset` button resets the collection to its original state